duaraghav8/dockershrink-cli/README.md

 dockershrink optimize
 ```

+> [!NOTE]
+> Dockershrink does not store your OpenAI API Key.
+>
+> So you must provide your key every time you want "optimize" to enable AI features.

 ### Default file paths
 By default, the CLI looks for the files to optimize in the current directory.